sdtemple/isweep/README.md

 ## Development things to do

+- Provide option for model selection, standing variation, etc. in `roi.tsv`
 - Provide some scripts to summarize analyses
 - Test performance in array data, less dense sequence data
-- Test performance when phase is inferred with beagle
-- Test performance with no gene conversion
+- Test performance in dominance selection (sequence data)
+- Time varying selection coefficients?
 - Not designed for ploidy != 2 (yet)

 ## Current bugs